Revel suspends NYC scooter service after 2nd fatal crash

 “When people misuse Revel it reflects poorly on every one of us.
 It upsets the communities we operate in, threatens the relationships we have with local leaders, and, worst of all, puts others on the road at risk,” the company said in an email announcing that move.

+Revel also operates in Austin; Miami; Oakland, California; and Washington, D.C., and is planning to launch next month in San Francisco.
+The company said those operations are not affected.

-De Blasio said Revel suspending operations is the “right thing to do,” and that the company must come up with a way to make the service safe before the city allows it to resume.
+De Blasio said Revel suspending its New York City operations is the “right thing to do,” and that the company must come up with a way to make the service safe before the city allows it to resume.

 “No one should be running a business that is not safe,” de Blasio said.
 “Unfortunately, this has been proven to be not safe.”